humanmade/altis-seo/docs/xml-sitemaps.md

 ```

 ## Adding Additional Tags to Sitemap Entries
-The sitemaps protocol specifies a certain set of supported attributes for sitemap entries.
-Of those, only the URL (loc) tag is required.
+The [sitemaps protocol](https://www.sitemaps.org/protocol.html) specifies a certain set of supported attributes for sitemap entries.
+Of those, only the `loc` tag (URL) is required.
 All others (e.g. `changefreq` and `priority`) are optional tags in the sitemaps protocol and not typically consumed by search engines, which is why only the URL itself is listed by default.
 You can still add those tags if you need to.

 You can use the `wp_sitemaps_posts_entry`, `wp_sitemaps_users_entry` or `wp_sitemaps_taxonomies_entry` filters to add additional tags like `changefreq`, `priority`, or `lastmod` to single items in the sitemap.